 As consumers, we subsequently work through the same tug-and-pull of trends that designers do but on the receiving end.
 Do we aim to be aspirational or affordable?
 Do we shop for the moment?
 Exhilarating, though potentially fleeting.
 Or, do we shop for the future?
 Curated for forever, at the risk of playing it a bit safe.
 Spoiler alert: there’s no correct answer.

 To be hyper-aware of trends and the evolving landscape of your own closet is to be a conscious consumer.
-To seek out trends from the runway before they run your Instagram feed is to be a conscious consumer.
 The current state of the trend cycle moves at a dizzying pace—getting swept up in the current feels inevitable.
 The art of fashion and building your personal style forms when the wearer moves past consciously participating in trends and chooses to selectively participate.
 No designer includes every upcoming trend in their collections and frankly, neither should you.

 That being said, the fashion trends for 2023 are all over the board.
-From a continuation of controversial low-rise options and an influx of too-sheer-for-work slip dresses to heavy leather skirts and delicate dip-dye, the Spring/Summer ‘23 collections from New York Fashion Week create a “choose your own adventure” game plan.
-You can scroll through every trend, but only a special few will realistically probably make it into your closet.
-I’ve directed the top seven trends from New York Fashion Week for you to take your pick.
+From a continuation of rosette accessories and Y2K influence and an influx of too-sheer-for-work slip dresses to delicate dip-dye, the Spring/Summer ‘23 collections from New York Fashion Week create a “choose your own adventure” game plan.
+You can scroll through every trend, but only a special few will realistically make it into your closet.
+I’ve directed the top eight trends from the runway to try this summer.

 Every so often, a trend from a singular show will spark a wave full of similar styles.
 In this case, the trend in question is sheer and the trendsetter is Fendi’s Fall/Winter 2022 collection.
 The Fendi collection debuted back in February but its influence was fully felt last week in New York City.
 It’s no longer taboo to have undergarments show through your frock—in fact, it’s preferred.
 Almost every major collection on the NYFW runways incorporated completely see-through garments.
 Tory Burch provided a masterclass in realistically wearable sheer with strategic layering while designers like Kim Shui took the opportunity to bare all.